alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

   - The level of resilience desired
   - The hostname and domain naming convention

-These are covered in more detail below...
+These topics are covered in more detail below.

 .. _hardware-env: